 You don’t really have to worry about staining your veneers.
 In general, veneers are more stain resistant than your natural teeth: they’re protected with a glaze that can repel most stains.
 Even if they do get discolored because of stains clinging to the front of the veneer, they should polish up well again.

-And of course, veneers are strong, but they’re not indestructible!
+Veneers are strong, but they’re not indestructible!
 You should avoid using your teeth for anything but food.
-Chewing on pens or fingernails, or using your teeth as tools to open bottles are all putting your porcelain veneers at risk of damage.
+Chewing on pens or fingernails, or using your teeth as tools to open bottles all put your porcelain veneers at risk of damage.

-If you have been given a nightguard to protect your veneers from teeth clenching (bruxism) make sure you wear it every night.
-Otherwise, your veneers can get damaged.
+If Rancho Mirage cosmetic dentist Dr. Strober gave you a night guard to protect your veneers from teeth clenching (bruxism) make sure you wear it every night.
+Otherwise, bruxism can damage veneers or cause them to detach.